NunoAGoncalves/LeetCode_100days/README.md

 Running Sum of a 1D Array  – Completed on 11/07/2020 ✓

+Number of Good Pairs – Completed on 12/07/2020 ✓

 ## Description

 This is a repository that holds all the LeetCode questions I completed in this 100-day challenge.